th3N0m4d/file-uploader/README.md

 ## Credits

-UI/UX design inspired by [Matty1515's CodePen](https://codepen.io/Matty1515/pen/OYJeoV) - adapted and enhanced for React with TypeScript.
+UI/UX design for the file upload page was inspired by [Matty1515's CodePen](https://codepen.io/Matty1515/pen/OYJeoV) and [BootDey](https://www.bootdey.com/snippets/view/bs4-File-Manager#css) for the UI/UX design for the file view page - adapted and enhanced for React with TypeScript.

 ## Architecture